ethanmoffat/EndlessClient/README.md

 - Pre-game menus and dialogs
     - Debug mode for character offset calculation (press F5 from the initial game screen in a debug build)
-- Map rendering
+- Map rendering and warping
 - Characters
-    - This is a WIP - not all offsets are properly set
+    - Walk animations
+    - Attack animations
+    - Equipment display (work in progress)
 - NPCs
+    - Walk animations
+    - Attack animations
+    - Speech
-- HUD status bars
+- HUD status bars (HP, TP, SP, TNL)
+- Chat
+    - All chat types properly handled
-- Chat and speech bubbles
+    - Speech bubbles rendered
 - Character stats and training
 - Mouse cursor rendering
+    - Display of the cursor on the current grid space

-<a name="Todo" />(rough) Todo list
+<a name="Todo" />Todo list
 ---------------------

-GitHub issues are being used to track progress.
-See issues for a more complete/up-to-date list.
-General overview:
+GitHub issues should be used to track progress.
+See issues list for more detail.
+- Finish map rendering
+    - Animated walls/tiles
 - Finish mouse cursor rendering
+    - Character/NPC name rendering
+- Mouse interactions
+    - Context menu (right-click)
+    - Map sign interaction
+    - Board interaction
+    - NPC interaction (quests, shops)
 - Finish character equipment rendering
+    - Fix offsets for all equipment types
-- Finish NPC alignment
+- Finish NPC alignment to grid
 - Map item interaction
+    - Item pickup/drop
 - Paperdoll
-- NPC interaction (quests, shops)
-- HUD panels (inventory, online list, party, settings)
+- HUD panels
+    - Inventory
+    - Online list
+    - Party
+    - Settings
 - Friend/ignore list
 - Quest progress/daily exp
 - Sit/stand
-- Map refresh
+- Map refresh (F12)
 - Sounds/music
     - Need to track down a cross-platform midi player for background music

 <a name="NewFeatures" />New features (also todo)
 ------------------

 Here's a working list of things I want to add that would be additional features on top of the original client specs:
  - Use built-in patching system prior to log-in to transfer files: help, gfx, pubs, maps, data, sounds, etc.
  - More than 3 characters per account